open-mmlab/mmselfsup/docs/en/advanced_guides/data_flow.md

 ### Data from dataset

 In MMSelfSup, before feeding into the model, data should go through a series of transformations, called `pipeline`, e.g. `RandomResizedCrop` and `ColorJitter`.
 No matter how many transformations in the pipeline, the last transformation is `PackSelfSupInputs`. `PackSelfSupInputs` will pack these data from previous transformations into a dictionary.
-The dictionary contains two parts, namely, `inputs` and `data_sample`.
+The dictionary contains two parts, namely, `inputs` and `data_samples`.

 ```python